martinslota/protocell/README.md

     Protocell.
   * A more detailed comparison may come later.
 * [ocaml-protoc](https://github.com/mransan/ocaml-protoc)
-  * A battle-tested Protobuf compiler written in pure OCaml
+  * A battle-tested Protobuf compiler written in pure OCaml.
-  * The generated types for each `.proto` file end up in a single module which may make their usage more cumbersome
+  * The generated types for each `.proto` file end up in a single module which may make their usage more cumbersome.
-  * Pulls in a heavier set of dependencies, occasionally causing headaches when upgrading to a newer compiler
+  * Pulls in a heavier set of dependencies, occasionally causing headaches when upgrading to a newer compiler.
-  * Does not generate code for empty messages
+  * Does not generate code for empty messages.
+  * The last released version cannot process `.proto` files with `service` blocks.
 * [ocaml-pb-plugin](https://github.com/yallop/ocaml-pb-plugin)
-  * Appears to not have full support for `proto3` types, specifically for `oneof` fields
+  * Appears to not have full support for `proto3` types, specifically for `oneof` fields.
-  * A deeper comparison may come later
+  * A deeper comparison may come later.

 ## Contributing